tahmed4/vf-to-ubf/README.md

 ```
-import {voiceflowToBotFormat} from 'vf-to-ubf';
+import {voiceflowToBotFormat, voiceflowToBot} from 'vf-to-ubf';

 universal_format = voiceflowToBotFormat(diagram)

+bot_definition = voiceflowToBot(diagram)

 ```

-Where `diagram` is your Voiceflow file.
+Where `diagram` is your Voiceflow file in JSON format.

 # Format Example